Vic-More/alx-system_engineering-devops/0x01-shell_permissions/README.md

-that creates a directory called my_dir with permissions 751 in the working directory
+that changes the group owner to school for the file hello